-Gov. Dunne, in his 1913 message to the General Assembly, (sounding not unlike the Joliet News of 1890) contended: “The loss to farmers, because of inaccessible primary markets, and the abnormal expense of transportation due to bad roads, must be considered as a contributing cause of the high cost of living.
+Gov. Dunne, in his 1913 message to the General Assembly, contended: “The loss to farmers, because of inaccessible primary markets, and the abnormal expense of transportation due to bad roads, must be considered as a contributing cause of the high cost of living.
 In some Illinois counties, highways are impassable to ordinary loads for a full third of the year.”

-Not that it was entirely clear sailing.
-Township officials opposed loss of their traditional control.
+Not that the effort was entirely clear sailing, since township officials opposed loss of their traditional control.
 But James F. Donovan of Niantic, president of the State Association of Highway Commissioners and Town Clerks, managed to persuade a majority of his group’s members to get on board.

-Unsurprisingly, farmers protested the cost and wondered whether better roads would benefit them, but skillful political work at the state, county, and township level blunted their objections.
-Most decisively, the Illinois State Farmer’s Institute, precursor of today’s Farm Bureau, came out foursquare in favor of good roads, tipping the balance in favor of support.
+Farmers protested the cost and wondered whether better roads would benefit them.
+Skillful political work at the state, county, and township level blunted their objections.
+Eventually, the Illinois State Farmer’s Institute, precursor of today’s Farm Bureau, came out foursquare in favor of good roads, tipping the balance in favor of support.

 Later in 1913, a bill featuring many of the good roads convention’s recommendations passed with the support of dozens of organizations.
 Prominent among them was the Kendall County Automobile Club.

-Locally, the biggest change following the law’s passage was creating the first county superintendent of highways.
+Locally, the biggest change following the law’s passage was creating a county superintendent of highways.
 John D. Russell of Oswego, a well-known local politician and farmer, was appointed in Kendall County.
 Russell served as Oswego Township Road Commissioner from 1887-93.
 In 1896, Gov. John Peter Altgeld appointed Russell his military aide-de-camp, with the rank of colonel—although he had no military experience.
 He went on to serve as Oswego Township Supervisor from 1897-1907 and was always a strong good roads supporter.

-The new legislation made state funds available for hard roads, but there was no overall plan.
-A short stretch of 15-foot wide concrete roadway—today’s Ill.
-Route 25—snaked along the east bank of the Fox River south of Montgomery from the Kane County line past the site of what would one day become the Boulder Hill Subdivision to Oswego.
-Another stretch was built from Yorkville on Van Emmon Road to it’s junction with modern Ill.
-Route 71.
+The new legislation made state funds available for hard roads, but there was no overall transportation plan.
+In 1914, a short demonstration stretch of 15-foot wide concrete roadway was built along the Fox River south of Montgomery past the site of what would one day become the Boulder Hill Subdivision.
+Another stretch, financed by Kendall County, was begun from Yorkville along Van Emmon Road towards Oswego on the east side of the Fox River.
 But without a plan to link these isolated stretches, their economic impact was diluted.
 It would take another governor and more public pressure to create a viable hard road program.

-In November 1916, Frank O. Lowden was elected governor and immediately pushed the good roads program begun by Gov. Dunne.
-“Good roads are a good investment,” Lowden told the General Assembly in January 1917, “Motor vehicles are rapidly supplanting horse-drawn vehicles.
+“Good roads are a good investment,” Lowden told the General Assembly in January 1917.
+“Motor vehicles are rapidly supplanting horse-drawn vehicles.
 When good roads have become the rule, and not the exception as now, auto trucks will likely take the place of horses and wagons in the transportation of the products of the farm.”